dskretta/dskretta/README.md

 -->

 - 🔭 I’m currently working on ... infosec related Python projects
-- 🌱 I’m currently learning ... for the US Cyber Games Pipeline Program
+- 🌱 I’m currently learning ... exploit development
 - 👯 I’m looking to collaborate on ...
 PoC's of exploits to learn and practice
 - 💬 Ask me about ...
 Participating in almost 2 dozen CTF competitions! or dinosaurs, they're pretty cool too
 - 📫 How to reach me: ... on linkedin